Team-based Hydrological Experiment Design

 Oral Graded Elements

-- Each presentation will be graded using 100 points and evaluated on the basis of 8 elements:
+- Each group oral presentation will be graded using 100 points and evaluated on the basis of 8 elements:

 - Was a clear and sufficient background explanation of the problem explained?
 (10 pts)